-An HVAC helper is a technician who works with seasoned HVAC technicians to assist in the installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
+HVAC helpers are technicians who work with seasoned HVAC technicians as they complete the installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.

-These HVAC helpers are usually just starting out compared to professional HVAC technicians, but they are still an important part of the team at an HVAC company.
+These HVAC helpers are usually just starting out compared to fully certified HVAC technicians, but they remain an important part of quality HVAC service.

-Which Tasks Can HVAC Helpers Do?
+What Tasks Do HVAC Helpers Complete?

 HVAC helpers are responsible for a wide range of tasks, including: